open-mpi/ompi/ompi/mca/op/example/README.txt

 Now your component should be fully functional (although entirely renamed as "foo" instead of "example").
-You can go to the top-level OMPI directory and run "autogen.sh" (which will find your component and att it to the configure/build process) and then "configure ..." and "make ..." as normal.
+You can go to the top-level OMPI directory and run "autogen.pl" (which will find your component and att it to the configure/build process) and then "configure ..." and "make ..." as normal.

 shell$ cd (top_ompi_dir)
-shell$ ./autogen.sh
+shell$ ./autogen.pl
 # ...lots of output...
 shell$ ./configure ...
 # ...lots of output...